Competize/developers/README.md

 # Competize Developers

-Competize for developers provides access to the public [Footballtracker's platform](https://www.football-tracker.com) API.
+Competize for developers provides access to the public [Competize's platform](https://www.competize.com) API.

 We created Competize, years ago, with one main target.
 Reduce the gap between amateur and professional football.
 That´s the reason because our platform is complete free.